 Lamb Burgers with Cilantro Raita from Cooking Light

-Combine the cilantro raita ingredients in a small bowl; responsible gambling stir well and set aside in the fridge until ready to serve.
+Combine the cilantro raita ingredients in a small bowl; stir well and set aside in the fridge until ready to serve.

 Gently combine beef, lamb, salt, and pepper, being careful not to overwork.
-Divide the mixture into 4 equal portions, general information gently shaping each into a 1/2-inch-thick patty.
+Divide the mixture into 4 equal portions, gently shaping each into a 1/2-inch-thick patty.

-Preheat grill to medium-high us poker sites heat.
+Preheat grill to medium-high heat.
 Once hot, add patties; cook for 3-5 minutes on each side or until desired degree of doneness.

-Place 2 poker sites onion slices, and 1 patty on bottom half of each hamburger bun.
+Place 2 onion slices, and 1 patty on bottom half of each hamburger bun.
 Top each patty with 2 tablespoons raita and top half of bun.

 Yield: 4 burgers